shamusmurphy/shamus-quartz/content/projects/Differentially-Diagnosed.md

 ## 📊 Results
 Using a synthetic diabetes dataset, I was able to achieve a classification accuracy comparable to a non-private model, proving that sensitive medical data can be used for ML training without compromising patient confidentiality.

+## Look at the Code
+Here is the link to the repository on github.
+(Repository)[https://github.com/shamusmurphy/dp-medical-test-classifier]